MalayNagda/ROS_Gazebo/README.md

 The slam_gmapping package can be found at- https://github.com/ros-perception/slam_gmapping with more details at- http://wiki.ros.org/gmapping.

-The Gazebo simulator with a world and a gmapping node to start the process of creating a map was first initiated using a launch file provided by the Professor and can be found in the 'pursuit_evasion' package.
+The Gazebo simulator with a world and a gmapping node to start the process of creating a map was first initiated using a launch file provided by Professor Duo and can be found in the 'pursuit_evasion' package.
 This is followed by using the 'turtlebot3_teleop package' which allows the teleoperating the turtlebot3 using the keyboard to move the turtlebot3 around the Gazebo world to create a map of that world space.
 At the same time, this process is visualized in rviz in real-time to see how much of the world has already been mapped by the turtlebot3 and end teleoperating the robot when it is done mapping the whole world space.
 After this, we save the map created using the 'map_server' package.
 This process is referenced from- https://github.com/ROBOTIS-GIT/emanual/blob/master/docs/en/platform/turtlebot3/simulation.md#virtual-slam-with-turtlebot3.

 #### How to run

-The step-by-step commands for this process are-
+The step-by-step commands for this process in Ubuntu terminal tab/window are-
 ```
 roslaunch pursuit_evasion robot_mapping.launch world_index:=0 gui:=true
 roslaunch turtlebot3_teleop turtlebot3_teleop_key.launch